 This article traces the history of the Olympic Games from its first recorded beginnings in 776 BC through to the present day, and briefly examines some of its more controversial moments.

-Shrimp plants (Beloperone guttata) are easy-to-keep house plants that will flower all year round if you let them.
-Sometimes they are marketed under the names Drejerella guttata or Justicia brandegeana.
-This practical text describes their history, care requirements and needs; the illustrations show...
+Shrimp plants are easy-to-keep house plants that will flower all year-round.
+They can be marketed under the names Drejerella guttata or Justicia brandegeana.
+This article describes the plant history and care requirements with illustrations to show how and when to prune them.

 A stye, technically a hordeolum, is an infection in the oil or sweat gland in the upper or lower eyelid.
 Styes are usually caused by Staphylococcus bacterium, and they can spread from person to person through direct contact.